hrtlacek/audiolab/README.md

 - if something breaks one can just reinstall the docker image.
 - all students have the same tools at their hands
 - some Linux experience for everyone

 ## Install
+The installation requires about 4 Gb disk space.

 The installation requires [docker desktop](https://www.docker.com/get-started).
 So first install that.